Somos Más Americanos: Legacy

 In 2011, a live version was recorded for MTV Unplugged: Los Tigres del Norte and Friends featuring Zack de la Rocha.

 In 2015, the Mexican rock band Maná covered the song in a "rock-guitar-meets-Mexican-polka" style.
 A review of the song in the Los Angeles Times wrote that the song "serves as an anthem to immigrants in the United States."

 At the Latin Grammy Awards in November 2015, Maná and Los Tigres del Norte performed the song together.
 At the end of the performance, the groups unfurled a Spanish-language banner translated as "Latinos United, Don't Vote for racists."
 The Los Angeles Times called the song a "rousing immigrant anthem".

-During his time as President of Mexico, Andrés Manuel López Obrador frequently cited the song to counter anti-immigrant rhetoric from Amerian politicians.
+During his time as President of Mexico, Andrés Manuel López Obrador frequently cited the song to counter anti-immigrant rhetoric from American politicians.

 During the Presidency of Donald Trump, the song was described as a "cultural battle hymn" on behalf of undocumented immigrants.

 In January 2025, amid a diplomatic dispute between Colombia and the United States, Colombian President Gustavo Petro posted a video of the song accompanied by the question, "Who is the invader?"

 In October 2025, the song was ranked at No. 185 on the Rolling Stone list of "The 250 Greatest Songs of the 21st Century So Far".